partic2/pwart/README.md

 Currently only support GCC-like toolchain, consider use MinGW on Windows please.

-1. set environment variable PWART_SOURCE_ROOT to the project directory.
+1. Set environment variable PWART_SOURCE_ROOT to the project directory.

 2. In your Makefile, write
 ```shell